Blog

 Here are some of the best practices if you want your business to become an agile one.

 1. Don’t be afraid to outsource a few things here and there.
-Shipping code quickly can be a challenge, especially if you have a small team and budget.
-Outsourcing something specialized such as an embedded analytics dashboard can actually save you time and money in the long run.
+Shipping code quickly can be challenging, especially if you have a small team and budget.
+Outsourcing something specialized, such as an embedded analytics dashboard can save you time and money in the long run.

 2. Don’t go fully agile at once.
-Implement a few basic concepts such as sprints, roadmaps, and tightly-knit teams first.
-There is no need to apply the entire agile manifesto at once because you might get discouraged at the mountain of work ahead of you.
+Implement basic concepts, such as sprints, roadmaps, and tightly-knit teams first.
+There is no need to apply the entire Agile manifesto at once because you might get discouraged at the mountain of work ahead of you.
+The implementation of product development methodologies may seem intimidating at first, so plan that in iterations.

 3. Prepare for (some) backlash.
-Moving from a traditional software development methodology to agile might not be so welcomed by your team.
+Your team might not welcome moving from a traditional software development methodology to an Agile software development approach.
 Prepare to answer some questions and explain the value of being agile to your team.

 4. Get a strong foundation in your team.
 The people who pioneer agile in your business should be experienced scrum masters.
 If you don’t have any, invest in training your leaders first.

 5. Encourage your teams to organize themselves.
 If developers have to wait for the team lead to provide directions, they’re not exactly agile.
-Encourage them to organize workload between themselves to move more quickly and iterate changes rapidly.
+Encourage them to organize workload between themselves and adjust product requirements to move more quickly and iterate changes rapidly.

 6. Have regular planning and sprint review meetings.
 In planning meetings, create backlogs for your future sprints, complete with tasks, deadlines, and descriptions.
 In sprint review sessions, take a look at the sprint(s) behind you and see what worked well and what didn’t so you can make improvements in the future.